-Trump’s season of weakness: President who prizes strength enters key stretch in a fragile state
+Analysis: President who prizes strength enters key stretch in a fragile state

 Trump is being humbled by the judiciary as well.
 A federal appeals court in Washington ruled against the president this month in an extended legal battle over access to his financial data, deciding that Congress could seek eight years of Trump’s business records from his accounting firm.

-The mounting crises for the administration — including self-dealing accusations over Trump’s decision to host next year’s Group of Seven summit of world leaders at his own Florida resort — has weakened the president’s hold on his party.
+The mounting crises for the administration – including self-dealing accusations over Trump’s decision to host next year’s Group of Seven summit of world leaders at his own Florida resort – has weakened the president’s hold on his party.
+Late Saturday, he tweeted that he would not hold the summit at the resort.
 During Trump’s past controversies, most Republican lawmakers publicly defended the president even if they privately expressed frustration, but now some are speaking out in utter exasperation.

 “I think it’s not a good thing to have the appearance – you know, in the law, there’s a canon that says, ‘Avoid the appearance of impropriety,’ ” said Rep. Francis Rooney, R-Fla.
 “I think that would be better if he would not use his hotel for this kind of stuff.”